prakharmehta95/Thesis/2-Utility_Death_Spiral/Cambridge/pickles/Readme.md

 This folder includes three files:
 ```
-> **Note** : The .p extension indicates that this is a Python pickle file.
+> **Note:** The .p extension indicates that this is a Python pickle file.
 This is a binary format.
 ```